 The camera hasn't changed from the Tab S6 much - you still get a 8Mp front camer, whilst the rear camera comes with a main 13Mp lens with a secondary 5Mp wide sensor.
 The camera also comes with a night mode and a flash module.

-As previously, Samsung will offer a separate keyboard case and will be highlighting the benefit of its DeX software, which essentially lets you use the tablet like Windows only running on Android.
+As previously, Samsung offers a separate keyboard case and is highlighting the benefit of its DeX software, which essentially lets you use the tablet like Windows only running on Android.
 If, however, you just want to use it as a standard tablet, the Tab S7/S7+ comes with a multi-active window which allows you to run up to three apps simultaneously.
 This means that you can take notes, watch videos and chat with friends all at the same time.